OWASP/www-chapter-czech-republic/index.md

 ---

-We are happy to announce the next OWASP Czech Chapter meeting in Brno on Tuesday, May 14, 2024.
+We are happy to announce the next OWASP Czech Chapter meeting in **Brno on Tuesday, May 14, 2024**.

-The new venue at Atlas Copco should ensure more crisp presentations and no background noise.
+The new venue at Atlas Copco should ensure more crisp presentations, no background noise and better catering service.
-Please Sign up here: https://www.eventbrite.com/e/owasp-czech-chapter-meeting-registration-895497175157
+Please Sign up here: [eventbrite.com/e/owasp-czech-chapter-meeting-registration](https://www.eventbrite.com/e/owasp-czech-chapter-meeting-registration-895497175157)

 OWASP Czech Republic
 --------------------